Natalie McNeal

-Natalie McNeal is an American collegiate basketball player for the Green Bay Phoenix of the Horizon League.
+Natalie McNeal is an American former collegiate basketball player, spending three seasons playing for the Green Bay Phoenix of the Horizon League after spending her freshman season with the Saint Louis Billikens.

 Since transferring to Green Bay in 2022, McNeal has helped lead the program back to winning Horizon League Conference Championships, two regular season titles (2023, 2025) and two conference tournament titles (2024, 2025).
 These titles have led to postseason berths in the 2023 WNIT, plus the NCAA Tournament in 2024 and 2025.

 High school career

 McNeal attended Germantown High School from 2016 to 2020.
 Playing varsity basketball all four years, she finished her prep career scoring more than 1,500 points and averaging at least 13.8 points during each of her four seasons.
 McNeal was twice named Greater Metro Conference player of the year and first-team all-state selection (Wisconsin Basketball Coaches Association).

 After receiving numerous college offers, McNeal officially committed to the St. Louis Billikens of the Atlantic 10 Conference on Fall 2019 signing day.